John J. Glennon: Archbishop of St. Louis

 Glennon was named coadjutor Archbishop of St. Louis on April 27, 1903.
 He succeeded Kain as the third archbishop of St. Louis upon the latter's death on October 13, 1903.
 Realizing the Cathedral of St. Louis could no longer accommodate its growing congregation, Glennon quickly began raising funds for a new cathedral, the cornerstone of which he laid on October 18, 1908.

 Glennon opened the new Kenrick Seminary in 1915, followed by the minor seminary in Shrewsbury.
 He delivered the eulogy at the funeral of Cardinal James Gibbons in March 1921, and was appointed an assistant at the pontifical throne by the Vatican in June 1921.

 On opening day for Major League Baseball, Glennon on several occasions threw the traditional first pitch at Sportsman's Park in St. Louis for the St. Louis Cardinals However, he did not play any sports, once saying, "I once tried golf, but I so disfigured the scenery that I never played again, in fear of public indignation and reprisal."

-In 1926, Italian dictator Benito Mussolini bestowed the Iron Crown of Italy on Glennon, praising him as a sympathetic voice for Italy in the United States.
+In 1926, Italian dictator Benito Mussolini bestowed the Order of the Crown of Italy on Glennon, praising him as a sympathetic voice for Italy in the United States.